Accenture/openathon-2019-angular/lab-04/README.md

 ##JSON-Server
 JSON-server gives us a very simple way to create a REST API server.
-It is a node module and we can install it as globally.
-Run the following code in your terminal.
+It is a *Node* module we can install globally.
+Run the following code in your terminal:

 ```sh
 npm install json-server -g
 ```
-* Confiure the json-server.
+* Configure the json-server.
 Choose one location in your computer and create a new folder called 'json-server'.
 Then go to this
- <a href="./db.json">Donwnload db.json file </a> and move it into the folder that we just have created.
+ <a href="./db.json">Download db.json file </a> and move it into the folder that we just have created.

-* Open the comand line and go into the json-server folder.
+* Open the command line and go into the json-server folder.
 Now we are going to run our server with the following command:

 ```sh
 	json-server --watch db.json